anirajk/boxoffice360/README.md

 ### Per year Visualisations

 There will be a main tab of visualisation for every year.
-Once you slide the slider to the corresponding year, it'll stabilise the view and arrange the charts.
+Once you slide the slider to the corresponding set of years, it'll stabilise the view and arrange the charts.
 ![Main Page](figs/year_sketch_1.pdf)
 There are three different navigations from the main page.
 * Clicking on actor/director will get you the personal overlay tab, you can come back to the previous tab